A cooperative project between the University of Alaska Fairbanks (UAF) and the Michigan Tech Research Institute (MTRI).

 MOREV uses existing high-quality geospatial data on metallic and non-metallic mineral resources, and other commodities for Alaska, Yukon, and British Columbia to estimate potential future revenues under pre-defined and user-generated scenarios within the existing and future railroad corridors in the region.
+With mineral occurrence information, it can be extended to other regions as well.

 Dr. Paul Metz, Ph.D.